andybyers21/HTML-Resume-Builder/input/Andy_Byers_CV_Jan_21.md

 ### Open Source Projects

-- I am a maintainer for the open source Dracula organisation, developing dark themes for software developers.
+- I am a maintainer for the open source [Dracula](https://github.com/dracula) organisation, developing dark themes for software developers.
 Working specifically in the Obsidian branch.
 - I have deployed a personal knowledge management website [notes.ajb.app](https://notes.ajb.app).
 Overcoming the challenge of how to link connected notes, organise information associatively and weed out segmentation.
 The site works on top of a local folder of plain text Markdown files.
 Deployed with **Jekyll** & **Netlify**.
+- Developed an HTML CV builder using **Pandoc** and basic **Lua**
 - I regularly contribute to digital knowledge platforms such as [digital-gardeners](https://github.com/MaggieAppleton/digital-gardeners) & [Second-Brain](https://github.com/KasperZutterman/Second-Brain).

 ---